 The atmosphere was full of optimism, starting with the opening of Santa's Grotto at Basildon market, followed by the ice rink opened by the amazing BasOp choir.
 A colourful firework display rounded off a day of community Christmas cheer.

 The Civic Carol Service, which took place in St. Martin of Tours church in Basildon town centre, was well supported by representatives from many important local groups and organisations who devote much of their time and energy throughout the year to improving the lives of others.

 The service commenced with the carol 'Once in Royal David's City' beautifully performed by the Choir of Lee Chapel Primary School, followed by a bidding prayer lead by Father Tim Brampton the Mayor's Chaplain, and a welcome from The Mayor of Basildon, Councillor David Burton-Sampson.
 In all the service included several readings on the Christmas theme of the birth of Christ, with each reading followed by a carol sung by the whole congregation or by a solo performer.
 Father Tim addressed a short talk to the congregation, providing all with a welcome reminder of the true meaning of Christmas and the importance of this annual celebration

-We cannot finish without giving a heartfelt thanks to the Choir of Lee Chapel Primary School and to the two soloists; Jake Hunter performing 'Mary did you know?' and Harmonie London whose remarkable performance of 'O Holy Night' touched everyone.
+We cannot finish without giving a heartfelt thank you to the Choir of Lee Chapel Primary School and to the two soloists; Jake Hunter performing 'Mary did you know?' and Harmonie London whose remarkable performance of 'O Holy Night' touched everyone.

 A huge thank you to Festival Leisure Park and all of the pupils who entered the creative writing competition in the Spring.